FREEDOM QUOTATIONS -- governments

 Tom Paine 1776

-so celestial an article as freedom should not be highly rated."
+so celestial an article as freedom, should not

 Will Rogers 1935